criteo/qs-squad/readme.md

 ## Introduction
-SQUAD is a powershell tool that enable apps transport between two different Qlik Sense instance.
-This is useful for testing Qlik configuration on a sandbox
+SQUAD is a powershell tool that enable transport between two different Qlik Sense instance.
+This is useful for transporting applications and QMC configuration from development to production.

 ## Prerequisites :

  - The user that start SQUAD must have licence and rights in order to use Qlik Sense.
- - Modify Prepare program in order to set the right servers URL.
+ - At least Powershell 3.0
  - Production Server site : Tag all apps, Streams, Data Connections, ReloadTask with the corresponding Dev id of the entity.
    You can use IdGetter, IdMerger et IdInsertInsideTags in order to help this insert.
+(See the section bellow ID Setting)
  - Authentication is made with AD strategy (UseDefaultCredentials)
- - Instance must be set under Prepare.ps1:
+ - Values not allowed into script should be set under Prepare.ps1: valuesToStop
-	- Server Source:      $ServerIdentification
-	- Server Destination: $ServerIdentification

-### /!\ ACHTUNG :
-- There might be a bug in the QMC with the display of reload task using SQUAD.
-This bug is known and reported to Qlik.
-Sometimes Task Status, Last execution and Next execution is shown as "never refresh" but the task is actually working.
-- Transport applications with SQUAD should not be done when applications are reloading.

 ## How it's work :